-225.5 per cent of the budgetary base rate191; 125 per cent of the budgetary base rate after the first six (or eight) months or if parents do not fulfil the condition of either six months of continual insurance period or nine months of insurance with interruptions in the last two years.

-- Parental exemption from work/parental care for the child: 70 per cent of the budgetary base rate. - Payments are made to parents by the Croatian health insurance fund. - Payments are not taxed. - Funded from general taxation. - Pension rights: employed parents on Parental leave maintain their pension insurance and the contributions are paid by the state on the level of parental benefit (as there is a low ceiling for parental benefit, parents with higher salaries are left without an important part of their contributions).
-Unemployed and inactive parents entitled to parental exemption from work/parental care for the child have the right to pension insurance paid by the state until the child turns one year of age (if the 2nd child is born within this first year, the pension insurance based on the birth of the 1st child stops, and 1 year pension insurance based on the birth of the 2nd child begins).
+- Parental leave.
+100 per cent of average earnings for the first six months, or eight months if both parents use Parental leave, with an upper limit of 680 per cent of the budgetary base rate; 182 per cent of the budgetary base rate after the first 6 (or 8) months in the case of birth of twins, third or any subsequent child, and 159 per cent of the budgetary base rate if parents do not fulfil the condition of either six months of continual insurance period or nine months of insurance with interruptions in the last two years. - Parental exemption from work/parental care for the child.
+114 per cent of the budgetary base rate. - Payments are made to parents by the Croatian health insurance fund. - Payments are not taxed. - Funded from general taxation. - Employed parents on Parental leave maintain their pension insurance and the contributions are paid by the state on the level of parental benefit.
+Unemployed and inactive parents entitled to parental exemption from work/parental care for the child have the right to pension insurance paid by the state until the child turns one year of age (if the second child is born within this first year, the pension insurance based on the birth of the first child stops, and 1 year pension insurance based on the birth of the second child begins).